 Stay in Port Campbell: Port Campbell is a town close by.
 Book an Airbnb, relax in this quaint town and rest up—you have a busy day tomorrow.

 The Arch: Explore the natural archway that is set in the water.
 It’s an amazing sight to see, especially when you consider it isn’t man-made.

 The Grotto: Did you know that the Grotto is actually a sinkhole?
 Following the steps down, you will see that it is seriously impressive.
 The best way to describe it would be that it is partly a cave, with a gorgeous arch shape to it.

 Bay of Islands: Next up is the Bay of Islands.
 Want to check out some more impressive limestone structures?
 This is the place to go.
 Some say they are just as impressive as the 12 Apostles and less crowded.
 Watch the sunset and have a picnic at this beautiful location.

 Back to Melbourne: Once you have finished up exploring the Bay of Islands, it’s time to head back to Melbourne.
-The drive will take you just over 3 hours if you don’t stop along the way.
+The drive should take you just over three hours if you don’t stop along the way.